 - PING command.
 Verifies that a secure connection can be established between the machine from which you issue the command and a PowerExchange Listener on a remote node. - Certificates report.
-Reports certificate information from a RACF keyring or SAF database. - · Ciphers report.
-Reports the cipher suites that are available in the cryptographic library to a specific user. - Error codes report.
+Reports certificate information from a RACF keyring or SAF database.

+- Ciphers report.
+Reports the cipher suites that are available in the cryptographic library to a specific user.
+The ciphers report distinguishes which ciphers belong to each protocol and clarifies how IBM i and z/OS cipher names match to equivalent OpenSSL cipher names. - Error codes report.
 Reports error codes generated during an attempt to establish a secure connection.
-This report can be used to help diagnose connection errors.
+This report can be used to help diagnose connection errors. - You can specify the REPORT\ZOS\ATTLS\POLICY command to generate a report of the z/OS AT-TLS rules.